EllieChen-Git/Express-Tweet/README.md

 // remember to change the require path here so our app still works
 ```

-__2. Inside a 'routes' folder, create a 'tweet_routes.js' file to separate our routes__
+__2. Inside a 'routes' directory, create a 'tweet_routes.js' file to separate our routes__

 __3. Create a second model to practice normalising and normalising__
 ```